 The most common bills of sale used in New York include a general bill of sale, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.

-Yes, a New York bill of sale for a motor vehicle or other proof of ownership is required to register a motor vehicle.
-According to the New York Department of Motor Vehicles, a motor vehicle given as a gift must also have a bill of sale.
-You may also need to complete a Registration / Title Application (MV 82) as well.
+Yes.
+The State of New York requires a bill of sale for a motor vehicle or other proof of ownership to register a motor vehicle.
+According to the New York DMV Office, a motor vehicle given as a gift must also have a bill of sale.
+You may also need to complete a Registration / Certificate of Title Application (MV 82) as well.

-Yes, a New York bill of sale or other proof of ownership is required to register a boat.
-You will also need to complete a Statement of Transaction Sale or Gift of Motor Vehicle, ATV, Vessel (Boat), or Snowmobile (Form DTF-802).
+Yes.
+A New York bill of sale or other proof of ownership is required to register a boat.
+You will also need to complete a Statement of Transaction Sale or Gift of Motor Vehicle, ATV (all-terrain vehicle), Vessel (Boat), or Snowmobile (Form DTF-802).
 You must also use a bill of sale if the boat is given as a gift.

 No. You do not need a New York bill of sale to register a gun.
 The gun registration process is handled through an application process which can be found here.